 Client-side security is its own universe.
 In most cases it requires an awful lot of manual work to ensure application security in this space.
 The client-side, web browser front end is a different attack surface than other web application interfaces.
 Just like in optimized application security, client-side security requires a completely new point of view, approach, and skills.
 For many, these concepts are not yet well understood.
-In this blog, we’ll explore what components of a client-side security program will help reduce potential “backdoor” risk.
+In this blog, we’ll explore what components of a client-side security risk management will help reduce potential “backdoor” risk.

 The hardening process itself is multifaceted, with one of the first key steps being an understanding of what is at stake and an examination of the risk management processes and procedures currently in place.

-Understand and Prioritize Risks
+Understand and Prioritize Client-Side Security Risks

 As businesses begin to examine the risks associated with skimming attacks, it is critical to understand and prioritize data and assets, as well as quantify the financial and reputation impacts of an attack or breach.
-Here is a list of data, assets, and potential issues to assist with the risk management process:
+Here is a list of data, assets, and potential issues to assist with the client-side security risk management process:

 - Payment card data